Mean field theory of spin glasses: Fully connected models

 The function $f(m)$ is related to the probability, {\it at equilibrium}, to find the system in a configuration with magnetization $m$.
-This means that at low temperature, there is high probability of finding the system with magnetization $\pm m^*$ (one of the two values will be preferred for $\BB \neq 0$), while there is a low probability of finding an intermediate value of $m$, in particular $m\sim 0$.
+This means that at low temperatures, there is high probability of finding the system with magnetization $\pm m^*$ (one of the two values will be preferred for $\BB \neq 0$), while there is a low probability of finding an intermediate value of $m$, in particular $m\sim 0$.
 In other words, the system spends a lot of time close to configurations with $m = \pm m^*$, and much less time close to configurations with $m \sim 0$.
-On the other hand, to go from $-m^*$ to $+m^*$, the magnetization must cross $m\sim 0$; therefore, the number of such transitions must be very small, otherwise the probability of $m\sim 0$ would be large.
-The only possibility is that the system stays for a long time close to $- m^*$, then performs a fast jump to $m^*$, stays a long time there, then performs a fast jump in the other direction, and so on.
+Yet in order to go from $-m^*$ to $+m^*$, the magnetization must cross $m\sim 0$.
+The number of such transitions must be very small, or the probability of $m\sim 0$ would otherwise be large.
+The only possible solution is that the system stays for a long time close to $- m^*$, then performs a fast jump to $m^*$, stays a long time there, then performs a fast jump in the other direction, and so on.

-To be more precise we should introduce a model of the dynamics and analyze it in details ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.1}}); a nice detailed discussion of this, by R.Monasson, can be downloaded from {\tt http://www.phys.ens.fr/$\sim$monasson/Appunti/ising.ps}.
-It turns out that the system stays close to $\pm m^*$ during large intervals of time, whose size scales as $\t_\pm \sim \exp N t_\pm$; the rare jumps between these two states take a time that increases only polynomially with $N$, $\t_{jump} \sim N^\a$.
-In other words, if prepared close to one of the two minima of the free energy, the system remains there, with high probability, for a time that scales exponentially with $N$; this is true for both minima, in particular for the one with higher $f(m)$ that is less probable.
-The latter is then the classic example of a metastable state.
+To be more precise we should introduce a model of the dynamics and analyze it in details ({\bf $\Rightarrow$ Ex.\ref{sec:fully}.\ref{ex:1.1}}).
+A nice and detailed discussion of this aspect by R.~Monasson can be downloaded from {\tt http://www.phys.ens.fr/$\sim$monasson/Appunti/ising.ps}.
+It turns out that the system stays close to $\pm m^*$ for large time intervals, whose length scales as $\t_\pm \sim \exp N t_\pm$, while the rare jumps between these two states take a time that increases only polynomially with $N$, $\t_{jump} \sim N^\a$.
+In other words, if prepared close to one of the two minima of the free energy, the system remains there with high probability, for a time that scales exponentially with $N$.
+This description is true for both minima, and in particular for the one with higher $f(m)$, which makes it less probable.
+This minimum is thus a classic example of a metastable state.